jxltom/scrapymon/README.md

 - Show all versions of each project
 - Show all spiders in each project
 - Show all pending, running and finished jobs from a Scrapyd server
-- Http basic access authentication provided
+- Http basic access authentication supported

 ## TODO